Return of the Pismo Clams

 “This is the first time anyone has evaluated the status of Pismo clam populations across California,” said Ben Ruttenberg, biological sciences professor and director of the Cal Poly Center for Coastal Marine Sciences.

-The research is focused on the life history of these organisms and learning what they need to survive in their environment.
+Funded by the City of Pismo Beach, the research is focused on the life history of these organisms and learning what they need to survive in their environment.

 “With life history, we are looking mostly at how quickly they grow, what time of year they reproduce and how that relates to their overall body condition through time,” said Alex Marquardt, the biological sciences graduate student leading the project.